LukSroczynski/Notes/computer_systems/readme.md

 > That doesn't means that speed is 4x times faster.
 Each Core Can access a resource like particular part of memory RAM but then others can't

+Software threads is how programmmer makes a program that uses architecture instruction set.

+Hardware threads is when one processor can handle more than one thread at the same time.

+Simultaneous multi-threading - is the same as Hyper-threading that Intel made and implemets that is his processors.